brightsoftdev/MGBox/README.markdown

 # MGBox - A UITableView replacement with simplified API

+Designed for rapid table creation with minimal code, easy customisation, and with most common design patterns automated without need for fidgety UIView tweaking.

 ## Key Features

-- Rapid table creation without verbose code requirements
-- Easy subclassing for creating custom box styles
-- Optional edge snapping on scroll
-- Box lines accept `NSStrings` and `UIImages`, automatically wrapping them in `UILabels` and `UIImageViews`
-- Box lines accept and automatically layout arbitrary `UIViews`
+- Box lines accepts and automatically lay out arbitrary arrays of `UIViews`, `NSStrings`, and `UIImages`
 - Create box lines with multiline text, automatically formatted and sized
-- Automatic line content layout, with intelligent handling of space limitations
+- Intelligent handling of space limitations, with optional left or right side precedence
-- Separate arrays for `topLines`, `middleLines`, and `bottomLines`, to simplify common patterns
+- Separate arrays for `topLines`, `middleLines`, and `bottomLines`, to simplify common layout patterns
 - Animated box adding, removing, and moving
 - A convenience `screenshot` method for capturing `UIImages` of boxes with subtle drop shadows
+- Optional edge snapping on scroll

 ## Setup